Heart Health and Type 2 Diabetes

 - At least 68 percent of people aged 65 or older with diabetes die from a form of heart disease and 16 percent die from strokes.

-- People with diabetes are 2-3 times more likely to have heart disease or a stroke compared to people without diabetes.
+- People with diabetes are two to three times more likely to have heart disease or a stroke compared to people without diabetes.

 - According to the American Heart Association (AHA), diabetes to be one of the seven major controllable risk factors for CVD.

-- Adults with diabetes 2-4 times more likely to die from heart disease than those without diabetes.
+- Adults with diabetes two to four times more likely to die from heart disease than those without diabetes.

 Warning Signs of Cardiovascular Disease

 You may not experience symptoms from cardiovascular diseases, but you could still have it.
 It’s important to be regularly screened by your providers to assess your risks.
 Still, there are some warning signs to watch out for:

 - Pain or discomfort in the chest, neck, arms, left shoulder, elbow, or back.